dlcastillop/paylink/README.md

 - ✅ Add a hero section with a photo, name and description to introduce yourself or your brand
 - ✅ Include up to 18 links to your social media accounts
 - ✅ Add up to 14 payment methods
+- ✅ Add a Google Analytics ID to track your analytics
 - ✅ The users can copy or generate QRCode for each payment method
 - ✅ The users can use the search bar to look for a specific payment method